jeffThompson/CreativeProgramming2/Assignments/Week07_Mask.md

 * Some examples from my own practice, using my blog as a digital sketchbook to record random experiments: [photo-merging eight faces in Photoshop](http://www.jeffreythompson.org/blog/2013/12/17/photomerged-faces/) and [degrading a photo of a face until OpenCV no longer recognizes it](http://www.jeffreythompson.org/blog/2012/05/22/no-longer-a-face/)
 * Find lots of other face-related projects by [searching Prosthetic Knowledge](http://prostheticknowledge.tumblr.com/tagged/face)
 * And [another great list](https://github.com/kylemcdonald/AppropriatingNewTechnologies/wiki/Faces-in-Media-Art) from Kyle McDonald

+## RESOURCES
+* Lots of online face and emotion recognition tools, like [this one from Amazon](https://console.aws.amazon.com/rekognition), [this one from Google](https://cloud.google.com/vision/docs/detecting-faces), and
+* Some excellent libraries (in addition to OpenCV's tools) including [OpenFace](https://cmusatyalab.github.io/openface) and [JavaCV](https://github.com/bytedeco/javacv)
+* Some of these references are a bit out of date, but [Daniel Shiffman's workshop Face It](https://github.com/shiffman/Face-It) has some great resources and examples
+* [Chernoff faces](https://en.wikipedia.org/wiki/Chernoff_face) are an interesting model for data visualization involving faces
+* A lot of vision research points to our sight being driven by contrast, much like the edges in neural networks.
+For example, [this article on toad vision](https://en.wikipedia.org/wiki/Feature_detection_%28nervous_system%29#In_toad_vision), which links to [this crazy video](https://av.tib.eu/media/15148#t=0,00:25)
+* Do you see faces in random objects?
+It's a phenomenon called [pareidolia](https://en.wikipedia.org/wiki/Pareidolia)
+* [Facial Action Coding System (FACS)](https://en.wikipedia.org/wiki/Facial_Action_Coding_System), a system to numerically encode facial expressions
+* Face recognition can be [tricked by invisible infrared light](https://boingboing.net/2018/03/26/the-threaten-from-infrared.html), making the computer think you're someone else